 The prosecutor should take an active role in the dispositional hearing and make a recommendation consistent with community safety to the court after reviewing reports prepared by prosecutorial staff, the probation department, and others.
-In making a recommendation, the prosecutor should seek the input of the victim and consider the rehabilitative needs of the juvenile offender, provided that they are consistent with community safety and welfare.
+In making a recommendation, the prosecutor should seek the input of the victim and consider the rehabilitative needs of the youth, provided that they are consistent with community safety and welfare.

-4-11.11 Victim Impact
+1.10 Victim Impact